archonology/The-Junction-React/README.md

 # THE JUNCTION
-a grant and donor tracking database for [the Violence Prevention Center](https://www.violencepreventioncenter.org/).
+A grant and donor tracking database for [the Violence Prevention Center](https://www.violencepreventioncenter.org/).

 ## Technology
 The Mern Stack with EmailJS and BCRYPT.